hurlbertlab/Biotic-Interactions/README.md

 ## Analyses
 - rms_BI_mod_LL contains the R files and R output used for the Bayesian modelling component of this project.
-- Figures contains each figure used in the manuscript in pdf format, as well as a ppt used to make some manusla aesthetic edits for the manuscript.
+- Figures contains each figure used in the manuscript in pdf format, as well as a powerpoint file used to make some manual aesthetic edits for the manuscript.
 - Scripts includes all scripts used to complete this project.
   - Data cleaning:
     - BBS_occ_script downloads and processes the raw BBS data for the project